fiskabollen/z80Monitor/README.md

 All text input and output is via the USB port at 19,200 BAUD (bits per second).
 The ARSE can be operated and programmed using a suitable terminal emulator on a personal computer; for example puTTY.

-## The ARSEOS Monitor
+## The ARSEos Monitor

-The ARSEOS Monitor consists of basic functionality to enable rudimentary monitoring and programming of your ARSE.
+The ARSEos Monitor consists of basic functionality to enable rudimentary monitoring and programming of your ARSE.
 The Monitor consists of a basic command mode with each command activated by a single character input from the UART and a corresponding display of characters.
 On initialisation, the Monitor displays the Monitor Main Menu followed by the memory location status showing the currently selected memory location which will be $0000 at initialisation and the contents of that memory location in hexadecimal followed by the ASCII character for that code, if applicable.

 The Monitor will allow the user to display, dump, set and execute any address.
 It will also allow copy of any length from one address to another.